IzumiCypherX/IzumiCypherX/README.md

  ### Stuff I do:

- As of this commit, I am working with python mainly, With libraries like flask and pymongo to name a few.
+ As of this commit, I am working with NodeJS mainly, with technologies like Express and NextJS to name a few.
  Although I still do use HTML and CSS on a daily basis.

  ## Tools I have used in the Past projects